Nick Page: Storylines

 Nick begins a romance with Sharon much to the chagrin of Sharon's aunt Edie Chubb (Irene Inescort).
 On the night of a school dance, Bruce Zadro (Myles Collins) hassles Sharon and Nick picks a fight with him but ends up with a black eye.
 Nick stands trial for a prior graffiti offence the following day and the magistrate spots his black eye.
 Helen and Sharon defend him and Nick is sentenced to 30 hours community service.
 When Sharon burns the Coffee Shop down after discarding a cigarette, Nick agrees to take the blame.
 Sharon later confesses to Harold that she was the culprit.
 Nick tries to stop Todd and Skinner from committing a raid on a warehouse, which results in Nick's arrest.
 Todd confesses that Skinner is the culprit and Nick is freed.
-Nick apprehends Skinner when he terrorises Todd and his sister Katie Landers (Sally Jensen).
+Nick apprehends Skinner when he terrorises Todd and his sister Katie.

 Nick faces more problems when Zadro reappears and frames him for spray-painting Principal Kenneth Muir's (Roger Boyce) car and the school, resulting in expulsion for Nick.
 After a plan by Sharon to extract a confession from Zadro succeeds, Muir reinstates Nick at Erinsborough High.
 Nick refuses to go back and drops out.
 When Hilary Robinson (Anne Scott-Pendlebury) bans Nick from seeing Sharon, the couple run away and begin work on a farm.
 When Sharon fights with the farmer's daughter, they are sacked and begin hitch-hiking back to Erinsborough.
 While hitching a lift, Nick comes face to face with Skinner, who pushes Nick out of the car and drives away with Sharon.
 After arriving home, Nick tries to warn Sharon about Skinner who she begins dating.
 After Skinner attempts to force himself on Sharon's older sister, Bronwyn Davies (Rachel Friend), Sharon realizes Nick is right.
 Nick and Sharon split up later and remain friends.
 Hilary's son, Matt Robinson (Ashley Paske) arrives from Adelaide and befriends Nick and Sharon.

 Nick suffers a fall one afternoon and hits his head on the side of the pool at Number 30.
 Shortly after, He begins experiencing aggressive moods swings.
 When Jim confronts him about his behavior, he collapses and is diagnosed with meningitis caused by the skull fracture.
 Nick begins dating Lucy Robinson (Sasha Close), Jim's daughter who arrives home from boarding school for the holidays.
 Jim is unimpressed when he finds out that Nick and Lucy are at The Waterhole as they are underage.
 Nick and Lucy's relationship eventually fizzles out when she goes back to boarding school.
 Nick receives a chance to take up an art scholarship in London and is successful.
 Before leaving, he presents paintings to his closest friends Jim, Beverly, Helen and Sharon.
 Nick later sends Helen a postcard telling her he has fallen in love and his art comes second.